induktio/thinker/Details.md

 58. Modify energy inefficiency formula when the faction does not have headquarters active in which case distance is always treated at least 16.
 When the faction base count is between 32 and 96, this default distance increases linearly from 16 to 32.
 59. Enable COMMFREQ faction ability to grant one extra comm frequency at the game start.
 Previously this ability was skipped by the game.
 60. Fix endgame replay feature overflowing unrelated content causing eventual crash after too many base create/capture/kill events happen during the game.
+61. Modify the faction setup code to check by filename if multiple similar factions are active.
+If any duplicates are found, each one will have their faction_id as name suffix.

 Scient's patch